awassink/kubernetes-rpi-workshop/README.md

 $ kubectl create -f nginx-svc.yaml
 service "nginx" created
 ```
+Check the deployment by opening it in your browser.
 Now edit the deployment yaml file to use a different image version (4->3)
 ```bash
 $ kubectl apply -f nginx-deployment.yaml
 ```
+Check the new content is available by refreshing your browser.

 ## Deploying a three tier application
 Creating and claiming persisted volumes